ItsJamessYT/Cold/README.md

 ## 🔄 Updates

-I actively update the script **every weekend**, so be sure to check back frequently for new content, improvements, and exclusive tools.
+We actively update the script **every weekend**, so be sure to check back frequently for new content, improvements, and exclusive tools.

 ## 🚀 Why use this Hub?